xNul/palworld-host-save-fix/README.md

 - [uesave-rs](https://github.com/trumank/uesave-rs)

 Using the GUI:
-- Open command prompt in folder
+- Open Command Prompt in the folder
 - Run command `python gui.py`
-- Select uesave location and your world save folder
+- Select the location of uesave.exe and your save folder
-- Select old GUID and new GUID from the dropdowns
+- Select your old GUID and your new GUID from the dropdowns
+- Enable the guild fix if required
-- Hit the button
+- Hit the button to run the command
+- Read the warning in Command Prompt

 Command:
 ```